Introduction

 The GYA Science Advice Resource Centre is a platform that provides basic information on Science Advice.
 This platform is intended to be an initial entry point for Early-Career Researchers into Scientific Advice matter.
+The content is managed by the GYA Science Advice Working Group and it involves

+participant received a selected peer-reviewed article with the instruction to draft a 500-word summary, including storytelling elements.
 The inventory of resources already established by the International Network for Governmental Science Advice (INGSA Resources) served as the base for the article selection.
-Such selection, whenever possible, tried to include authors from diverse geographical origins and from different scientific topics.
+The selection included authors from diverse geographical origins and from different scientific topics.

 The Science Advice Resource Center comprises three categories of resources: Government Scientific Advice (one winner plus eight runners-up), Science Policy-Making (two winners plus eight runners-up), and Science Diplomacy & Science Communication (one winner and six runners-up).
 Within each category, the resources are organised by alphabetical order of the author’s names.